- English

 Metacognitive Training for Depression (D-MCT)

 All patients also received a standard psychosomatic outpatient treatment program at the RehaCentrum Hamburg.
-At the end of the treatment, as well as 6 months later at follow-up, symptom improvement was greater in the D-MCT than the health-training group (Jelinek et al., 2016), and change in depression was mediated by a decrease in dysfunctional metacognitive beliefs, particularly ‘need for control’ (Jelinek et al., 2017b).
+At the end of the treatment, as well as 6 months later at follow-up, symptom improvement was greater in the D-MCT than the health training group (Jelinek et al., 2016), and reduction in depressive symptoms was mediated by a decrease in dysfunctional metacognitive beliefs, particularly the belief that one must maintain mental control (‘need for control’; Jelinek et al., 2017b).
 Superior effects of the D-MCT were still present 3.5 years later in secondary analyses (Jelinek et al., 2019).
-Moreover, analyses of subjective appraisal ratings suggest that patient acceptance of D-MCT is high while side effects are low (Diedrichkeit et al., 2021, Jelinek et al., 2017a).
+Furthermore, D-MCT is well accepted by patients and associated with few side effects (Dietrichkeit et al., 2021, Jelinek et al., 2017a).

 For more information, please click on your language below.